alexcambose/proofchain/truffle/README.md

 └── truffle-config.js  - Truffle configuration file.
 See https://www.trufflesuite.com/docs/truffle/reference/configuration
 ```

+## Factory contract address

+After running the `migrate:test` or `migrate:rinkeby` commands, the .env file in the root directory is updated with the newly deployed factory contract address (either DEVELOPMENT_FACTORY_CONTRACT_ADDRESS or PRODUCTION_FACTORY_CONTRACT_ADDRESS)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.